Where’s My Refund? 9 Free Government Tax Tools You Didn’t Know Existed

 Forget the idea that a 1040-EZ form is the only simple way to file taxes.
 The Internal Revenue Service and participating tax agencies have a virtual smorgasbord of free tools and programs available to help you get your taxes filed in a timely, efficient manner without having to pay hundreds of dollars for a tax professional to do it for you.

 Here’s a list of nine free resources that can offer you support this tax season.

 1. Taxpayer Advocate Service

 This service is free of charge and offers tips for filing your taxes, making payment plans, interacting with the IRS, amending a return and more.
-It also provide guidelines to help ensure you don’t make a costly mistake.
+It also provides guidelines to help ensure you don’t make a costly mistake.
 There is at least one Local Taxpayer Advocate in each state, and if you qualify to receive an advocate’s help, one will assist you with your taxing needs.

 2. Free File

-If your income was less than $60,000 in 2014, you can file your taxes online for free by using Free File.
-The free download-able software walks you through each line of a return, helps you find tax breaks and electronically files your federal return.
+If your income was less than $72,000 in 2020, you can file your taxes online for free by using Free File.
+The free downloadable software walks you through each line of a return, does all the math, helps you find tax breaks and electronically files your federal return.
 It can be a useful resource for those filing their taxes for the first time.
-You can still file for free if you earned more than $60,000, but in this case you will be using Free File Fillable Forms instead.
-It gives you electronic forms to fill out and doesn’t walk you through each step like the former program does.
+You may also be able to file your state taxes free of charge.

 3. Get Transcript